-The developing spirit of science during the 1600s set the stage for a new breed of scientists to emerge.
-One scientist was an English doctor, Thomas Willis (1621-1675).
-He was interested in neurology and in fact coined that term along with a number of anatomical terms such as lobe, hemisphere, and corpus striatum.
+The developing spirit of science during the 1600s set the stage for a new breed of scientist to emerge.
+One of these scientists was an English doctor, Thomas Willis (1621-1675).
+He was interested in neurology and in fact coined that term along with a number of anatomical terms, such as lobe, hemisphere, and corpus striatum.
 He may also have been the first person to use the word psychology in English.